 /WHAT IS ASSESSED HERE:

 HOW YOU SEE THE RELATION

 BETWEEN INDIVIDUAL DECISIONS

 AND PLANETARY CHALLENGES, HOW

 YOU FEEL ABOUT IT AND THE

 IMPACT ON YOUR PERSONAL

 BEHAVIORS.

-This graph shows that your approach to the assessed topic is both cognitive and affective.
-We don't enough have data to report about your behaviors and whether or how your understanding and feelings are converted into actions.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
+We don't have data to report if or how these feelings relate to your understanding and behaviors.